 Parents and children will be invited to meet the class teacher and given the opportunity to look around the school.

-Each term there is an evening set aside for parents to discuss their child’s progress.
-These take the form of two Progress and Targets Evenings (Autumn and Summer) and a Progress/ Target Evening where parents have the opportunity to view their child’s work, (Summer.)
+There are two days set aside during the academic year for parents to discuss their child’s progress.
+These take the form of two Progress and Targets Days (Autumn and Summer).

 Children in Year 2 and Year 6 will receive the results of their Standards Attainment Tests (SATs) at the end of the Summer Term.

 Parents of children with special educational needs will be invited to discuss their child’s progress with the special needs co-ordinator and the class teacher on a more frequent basis.

 Staff are available to discuss concerns at any other time preferably after school when the school day has finished.

 Please understand that it is difficult for staff to hold unplanned consultations before the start of the day as pupil safety is an important focus for staff at this time.